Unfortunately, these are the very opposite of what we need for good health.

 First of all, there’s no such thing as ‘vegetable’ oil.

-The vast majority of these bean, grain, and seed oils are ultra-processed using hexane for extraction, in an industrial process that also uses bleach and deodorizers.
+The vast majority of these oils are ultra-processed using hexane for extraction, in an industrial process that also uses bleach and deodorizers.

 It’s probably better to avoid these industrial products as much as you can: